 Field Description Serial Location Reports port The serial port or USB serial link that reports are sent to.
 Options are: NONE (default) DB9 Serial USB Serial DB9 and USB You can also use an AT Command to set this value.
-For more information, see PGPS on page 508.
-Note: If you want to stream location data to a USB port, the USB port must be configured a serial port.
-See USB Device Mode on page 135.
+For more information, see PGPS on page 570.
+Note: If you want to stream location data to a USB port, the USB port must be configured on the LAN > USB page to act as a serial port.
+See USB Device Mode on page 175.
 Location Reports Format Configures the format of location reports to send using the serial link.
 Options are: Predefined (default)-When selected, the reports contain TAIP and NMEA GPS strings.
 If Predefined is selected, you can select Location Reports Type for serial streaming.
-See Location Reports Type on page 284.
+See Location Reports Type on page 323.
 User-defined NMEA-You can enable or disable GGA, RMC, VTG, GSA, and GSV sentences individually.
-Location Reports Format GGA RMC VTG GSA GSV User-defined NMEA Disable Di Location Reports Type If Location Reports Format is Predefined, select the ASCII text location report type to send via the serial link: NMEA GGA+VTG+RMC-NMEA location report that contains fix information and vector track and speed over ground, and recommended minimum location data (default) NMEA GGA+VTG+RMC+GSA+GSV-NMEA location report that contains fix information and vector track and speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP data-TAIP location report that contains position and velocity TAIP compact data-TAIP location report that contains the compact position TAIP LN report-TAIP location report that contains a long navigation message TAIP TM report-TAIP location report that contains the time and date You can also use an AT Command to set this value.
-For more information, see PGPSR on page 509.
-Location Reports Frequency (secs) Options are: • 1-65535-(up to 18.2 hours) cation report is sent to the serial link. to set this value.
-For more information, see PGPSF on
+Location Reports Type via the serial link: NMEA GGA+VTG+RMC-NMEA location report that contains fix information and vector track and speed over ground, and recommended minimum location data (default) NMEA GGA+VTG+RMC+GSA+GSV-NMEA location report that contains fix information and vector track and speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP data-TAIP location report that contains the compact position TAIP compact data-TAIP location report that contains the compact position TAIP LN report-TAIP location report that contains a long navigation message TAIP TM report-TAIP location report that contains the time and date You can also use an AT Command to set this value.
+For more information, see PGPSR on Location Reports Frequency (secs) For data also use an AT Command to set this value.
+For more information, see "PGPSR on page 571.
+How frequently (in seconds) the location report is sent to the serial link.
+Options are: 1-65535-(up to 18.2 hours) You can also use an AT Command to set this value.
+For more information, see PGPSF on page 571.

-Table 9-3: Location: Local/Streaming
+Table 10-3: Location: Local/Streaming

 Field Description Location Coverage This field refers to the mobile network coverage.
 Options are: ALWAYS (default)-Location reports are always streamed to the serial link.
 Out of Coverage-Location reports are only streamed to the serial link when the device has no cellular connection.
 You can also use an AT Command to set this value.
-For more information, see PGPSC on page 509.
+For more information, see PGPSC on page 571.
 Tip: The Out of Coverage option enables you to use a backup in-vehicle mapping application that does not rely on mobile network access.
 Location Reports Delay (secs) The delay (in seconds) before the out of the coverage stream begins.
-This field only applies if the location coverage field is set to "Out of Coverage".
-0 (default) • 1-255 You can also use an AT Command to set this value.
-For more information, see PGPSD on page 509.
+This field only applies if the location coverage field is set to "Out of Coverage". • 0 (default) • 1-255 You can also use an AT Command to set this value.
+For more information, see PGPSD on page 571.